LM-SAL/irispy-lmsal/docs/guide.rst

 The sample data is from this `observation
 <https://www.lmsal.com/hek/hcr?cmd=view-event&event-id=ivo%3A%2F%2Fsot.lmsal.com%2FVOEvent%23VOEvent_IRIS_20211001_060925_3683602040_2021-10-01T06%3A09%3A252021-10-01T06%3A09%3A25.xml>`__.

-It is a small observation of a small activate region (NOAA 12880) that contains one sunspot.
+It is a small observation of an active region (NOAA 12880) that contains one sunspot.
-Let us recover the header of the raster file and show the description of the observation:
+Let us retrieve the header of the raster file and display the description of the observation:

 .. code-block:: python

     >>> raster = read_files(sample_data.RASTER)  # doctest: +REMOTE_DATA

 .. note::
-    This, by default will load the data into memory.
+    By default, this will load the data into memory.
-    You can pass ``memmap=True`` to avoid this, the data array will be a `numpy.memmap` instead.
+    You can pass ``memmap=True`` to avoid this; the data array will be a `numpy.memmap` instead.
-    Thus, the data are not loaded in the memory of the system, but written in a temporary file.
+    In this case, the data are not loaded into system memory, but written to a temporary file.

 .. code-block:: python